Xuxa só para Baixinhos 6 – Festa

-Xuxa só Para Baixinhos 6 or Festa (also known as XSPB 6) is the twenty-ninth studio album by Brazilian recording artist Xuxa, released on September 12, 2005, by Som Livre.
-It is the sixth album in the collection Só Para Baixinhos.
+Xuxa só Para Baixinhos 6 or Festa (also known as XSPB 6) is the twenty-ninth studio album by Brazilian recording artist Xuxa, released on September 12, 2005, by Som Livre as the sixth album in the collection Só Para Baixinhos.

 The album has re-recordings of the singer's greatest hits since Xou da Xuxa (1986), contains the participation of singer Ivete Sangalo in re-recording her song "Festa".
 The song "Parabéns da Xuxa" was released only on the CD, "Tá bom" is included on the CD as a full track (on the DVD, there are only excerpts from it, in the passages between songs.

 Release and reception

 Xuxa só Para Baixinhos 6 - Festa was released on December 9, 2005 on CD and VHS, together or separately and also on Blu-ray; and was the last album in the collection Só Para Baixinhos to be released in VHS format.
 It sold more than 100,000 copies in DVD, yielding certification of diamond.
 This album reached 7th place among the best-selling CDs of the year, and 3rd place among the DVDs.

 The Spanish version of Xuxa Festa, the Xuxa Fiesta, has never been released and is scheduled to be released in 2018, Xuxa sang the Spanish versions of "Ilariê" (Ilarié), "Doce Mel" (Dulce Miel), in the Susana Giménez program in 2011; and "Tindolelê" (Chindolele) in the party of 25 years of the Argentine transmitter Telefé in 2015.